itsnoa04/notes/Programing/Notes/the cloud.md

 aliases:
 ---

-A server or a virtual mechine provided by a [[cloud hoasting platfo]]
+A server or a virtual mechine provided by a [[cloud hoasting platform]].